-Overall, the annual cycles of the observed data reflect the specific subregional characteristics, namely the broad spring-summer maximum at Mediterranean (MDc and MDm) and South Mid-Europe (SME), the broad spring-summer maximum peaking in April at Eastern Europe (EA), Mid-Europe (ME), France (FR) and Iberian Peninsula (IP) and the early spring maximum over northern latitudes at Scandinavia (SC) and British Isles (BI).
-MRE near surface ozone reproduces fairly well the photochemically driven broad spring-summer maximum of surface ozone of the sub-regions at central and south Europe, however, fails to capture the early spring peak in most of these subregions.
-This shortfall of MRE to capture the early spring peak has been also noted by Inness et al. (2013) and it is further discussed in the following sections.
-Furthermore, there is generally a tendency for overestimating the annual amplitude in MRE in comparison to observations.
+- 1 surface ozone reproduces fairly well the photochemically driven broad spring-summer - 2 maximum of surface ozone of the sub-regions at central and south Europe, however, fails to - 3 capture the early spring peak in most of these subregions.
+This shortfall of MRE to capture - 4 the early spring peak has been also noted by Inness et al. (2013) and it is further discussed in - 5 the following sections.
+Furthermore, there is generally a tendency for overestimating the - 6 annual amplitude in MRE in comparison to observations. - 7 Factors improving ozone seasonality could be emission strengths and temporal profiles and - 8 dry deposition (Val Martin et al., 2014).
+Ongoing work on the impact of dry deposition on - 9 surface ozone indicates that the new on-line dry depositions schemes currently tested in the C- - 10 IFS system improve the surface ozone positive bias, appearing mostly over southern Europe - in summer, but cannot completely tackle the spring ozone maximum problem over north - Europe (J. Flemming, personal communication, 2015).

-5 3.3 Factors improving ozone seasonality could be emission strengths and temporal profiles and dry deposition (Val Martin et al., 2014).
-Ongoing 6 7 work on the impact of dry deposition on surface ozone indicates that the new on-line dry depositions schemes currently tested in the C-IFS system 8 improve the surface ozone positive bias, appearing mostly over southern 9 10 Europe in summer, but cannot completely tackle the spring ozone 11 maximum problem over north Europe (J. Flemming, personal communication, 2015).
-Diurnal cycle of near surface ozone 12
+3.3 Diurnal cycle of near surface ozone

-Figure 5 depicts the mean 2003-2012 diurnal cycle of near surface ozone for each season for 13 14 the selected European regions.
-All diurnal cycles have the expected behavior with sharply 15 increasing ozone concentrations during the daytime hours (from 5:00-6:00 UTC in summer 16 and 1-2 hours later in winter to 15:00-16:00 UTC) and decreasing afterwards.
-The diurnal cycles are more pronounced in the summer season and south Europe due to the more intense 17 18 photochemistry.
-The MRE reproduces the diurnal cycle but exhibits positive bias in summer 19 (except for the Mediterranean marine region), which may be persisting during the whole day 20 (BI, SME, IP, ME) or occur mostly during daytime (EA, FR, MDc).
-In winter there is small 21 negative bias in all regions, except for MDc (positive bias) and BI (zero bias).
-The transitional 22 seasons have diurnal cycles that share both winter and summertime characteristics: the spring 23 diurnal bias resembles winter with respect to bias, but has the enhanced photochemical 24 diurnal cycle of summer, though not fully developed.
+- 14 Figure 5 depicts the mean 2003-2012 diurnal cycle of near surface ozone for each season for - 15 the selected European regions.
+All diurnal cycles have the expected behavior with sharply - increasing ozone concentrations during the daytime hours (from 5:00-6:00 UTC in summer - and 1-2 hours later in winter to 15:00-16:00 UTC) and decreasing afterwards.
+The diurnal - cycles are more pronounced in the summer season and south Europe due to the more intense - 19 photochemistry.
+The MRE reproduces the diurnal cycle but exhibits positive bias in summer - 20 (except for the Mediterranean marine region), which may be persisting during the whole day - 21 (BI, SME, IP, ME) or occur mostly during daytime (EA, FR, MDc).
+In winter there is small - 22 negative bias in all regions, except for MDc (positive bias) and BI (zero bias).
+The transitional - seasons have diurnal cycles that share both winter and summertime characteristics: the spring - 24 diurnal bias resembles winter with respect to bias, but has the enhanced photochemical - 25 diurnal cycle of summer, though not fully developed. - Figure 6 shows the annual cycle of the diurnal range of near surface ozone over the different - 27 European subregions.
+The diurnal range of ozone is a good indication of the potential for the - local diurnal ozone build up through photochemical production processes (Zanis et al., 2000). - 29 There is generally a good agreement with observations, suggesting that MRE reproduces - 30 adequately the observed diurnal ozone range with a tendency for a small overestimation - during the warm months for the subregions of central and south Europe.
+More specifically,

-25 Figure 6 shows the annual cycle of the diurnal range of near surface ozone over the different 26 European subregions.
-The diurnal range of ozone is a good indication of the potential for the 27 local diurnal ozone build up through photochemical production processes (Zanis et al., 2000).
-28 There is generally a good agreement with observations, suggesting that MRE reproduces 29 adequately the observed diurnal ozone range with a tendency for a small overestimation 30 during the warm months for the subregions of central and south Europe.
-More specifically, 31 over SME, FR and MDc the diurnal range is overestimated during the whole year but, to a lesser extent in colder months, while over EA, ME, BI and SC the overestimation is smaller 32 and restricted during the summer.
-Hence the diurnal range is overestimated more at the southern regions (SME, FR and MDc) than at the northern regions (EA, ME, BI and SC) and more during the warm months than during the cold months.
+- over SME, FR and MDc the diurnal range is overestimated during the whole year but, to a - 2 lesser extent in colder months, while over EA, ME, BI and SC the overestimation is smaller - 3 and restricted during the summer.
+Hence the diurnal range is overestimated more at the - 4 southern regions (SME, FR and MDc) than at the northern regions (EA, ME, BI and SC) and - 5 more during the warm months than during the cold months.

-4 4 Discussion
+6 4 Discussion